HLT54115 Diploma of Nursing

 - the ability for the applicant to follow simple instructions

-We will advise you by email the time and date of your test once you have attended a compulsory Information session & Group interview.
+We will advise you by email the time and date of your test once you have completed a compulsory expression of interest form located in the last tab at the end of the page.

 There may be funding available for eligible students through the State Government which will reduce the cost of the fees.
-This will be discussed in detail at the information sessions.
+This will be discussed in detail at the group interviews.

 All students accepted into the course will be required to set up a payment plan at the beginning of the course, which will direct debit the associated fees each week/fortnight/month.